-Our Ambassadors supply advice and support to New Networks for Nature.
-Outstanding achievers in their respective fields, they produce work that fulfils many of our aims and ideas.
+Our Ambassadors have supplied advice and support to New Networks for Nature.
+Outstanding achievers in their respective fields, they produce work that fulfils many of our aims and ideas and their support over many years has been invaluable.

 Michael McCarthy was the environment editor of The Independent newspaper from 1998 to 2013 and won a number of prestigious awards for his commitment to and coverage of the environment and conservation matters, including the RSPB medal, the Dilys Breeze medal of the BTO and the silver medal of the Zoological Society of London.
 He is now a full-time writer; his books Say Goodbye to the Cuckoo (2009) and The Moth Snowstorm: Nature and Joy (2015) were widely praised.
 The Moth Snowstorm was shortlisted for the Wainwright Prize and the Richard Jeffries prize.